 VALUE CENTERED LEARNING THROUGH SERVICE LEARNING

 Character building skills are an integral part of the curriculum at Academy of Our Lady School.
-Mrs. Carol LaSalle, Principal, believes that service learning activities are critical for the students to foster civic responsibility, caring, empathy and tolerance for others.
+Our Interim Principal, Ms. Katharine Clemente, believes that service learning activities are critical for the students to foster civic responsibility, caring, empathy and tolerance for others.

 At Academy of Our Lady, our service learning is based on the four pillars of our school: Faith, Knowledge, Community, Respect.
 These four pillars are at the core of all we do.